-All vessels (motor launches, canoes, sailing dinghies, sailboards, rowing craft) must have a current registration and licence with the Environment Agency.
+All vessels (motor launches, canoes (except members of the British Canoe Union), sailing dinghies, sailboards, rowing craft) must have a current registration and licence with us.
 Registration certificates usually expire on 31st March, although short period certificates may be obtained for visiting craft entering the Anglian Region's navigable waterways from other waterways.

-Other classes of licences are available which allow access to the Agency and British Waterways navigations - The 'Gold Licence' and the 'Eastern Rivers Licence'.
+Other classes of licences are available which allow access to both Environment Agency and British Waterways navigations - for example the 'Gold Licence'.

-The Agency must also be notified by the registered boat owner of any change of ownership taking place during the registration period.
+The Environment Agency must also be notified by the registered boat owner of any change of ownership taking place during the registration period.
 Failure to do so is an offence.
 Licences are not transferable and the licence plate must be clearly displayed.

 All vessels used on the Environment Agency Anglian Region's navigable waterways are required to comply with construction and equipment specifications.
-From 1997 onwards, depending on the age of the vessel, owners have been required to produce a valid Boat Safety Certificate when applying for a licence to use the vessel on the Agency's Anglian Region's navigable waterways.
+From 1997 onwards. depending on the age of the vessel. owners have been required to produce a valid Boat Safety Certificate when applying for a licence to use the vessel on the Anglian Region's navigable waterways.